4 Traditional advertising benefits

 The barrier to entry is much lower than that of traditional media, and as a result, traditional media has developed an air of trust and respectability.
 And it’s not unearned.
 Imagine a world in which Coca-Cola had only ever advertised on Facebook, versus the world in which Coca-Cola gets a primetime ad spot in the Super Bowl.
 Which Coca-Cola seems more impressive?

-Traditional media keeps your brand top of mind
+Traditional advertising benefit #3: it keeps your brand top of mind

 Actually, you don’t need to imagine: just look at the case of Coke’s biggest rival.
 A few years back, Pepsi made a radical shift away from traditional media and made a heavy social media push instead.
 The result?
 Without traditional media to keep them top of mind, Pepsi lost market share and was back on broadcast TV screens and billboards everywhere in short order (tail between their legs, presumably).
 The reasons for their failure are varied and deserving of their own case study, but it’s telling that they made a quick return to traditional media, and haven’t left since.